 Louisiana's barrier islands are part of a complex system controlled by many overlapping and interrelated processes.
 The four primary barrier island systems have been monitored and evaluated by recent efforts, such as the Barrier Island Comprehensive Monitoring (BICM) program (Section 3.2) and the monitoring of the Emergency Berms (Section 3.6).
-In addition to this monitoring, a very specific monitoring (with regional ramifications) for quantification of compactional subsidence caused by the emplacement of sand during restoration was undertaken under Caminada-Moreau Subsidence Study (CMSS; Section 3.3).
+In addition to this monitoring, a very specific monitoring (with regional ramifications) for quantification of compactional subsidence caused by the load of emplaced sand during restoration was undertaken under Caminada-Moreau Subsidence Study (CMSS; Section 3.3).
 Besides monitoring, the Barrier Island Maintenance Program (BIMP; Section 3.4) provides a framework for prioritizing planning, design, and construction of barrier island maintenance projects when needs are identified.
 These programs have provided information to the CPRA regarding the current condition and stability of Louisiana's barrier islands.
 To reduce the acceleration of island disintegration that commonly occurs after islands breach, a barrier island Breach Management Program was developed to address both breach prevention and response to breaches when they occur (Section 3.5).
-This program is expected to improve the state's ability to repair storm-induced damages and extend the project-life and integrity of Louisiana's barrier shorelines.
+This program was expected to improve the state's ability to repair storm-induced damages and extend the project-life and integrity of Louisiana's barrier shorelines.
+Now it has evolved and replaced by BISM which is discussed later.
 Finally, to ensure optimum, efficient and effective use of limited sediment resources within the borrow areas, a Borrow Area Monitoring and Maintenance (BAMM) project was undertaken to understand the evolution of the borrow pits (inland, riverine, and offshore) over time, especially the infilling characteristics (rate and types of sediment) and gradient of the pit-slopes (Section 3.7).
-BAMM is an integral component of Louisiana Sediment Management Plan (LASMP) which embraces a regional sediment management strategy upon which restoration projects are planned within a regional purview as opposed to merely a project-specific approach.
+BAMM is an integral component of Louisiana Sediment Management Plan (LASMP) which embraces a regional sediment management strategy upon which restoration projects are planned within a regional purview as opposed to merely a projectspecific approach.
 All these monitoring efforts some of which are ongoing and some are completed fall under an overarching System-Wide Assessment and Monitoring Program (SWAMP).